C-Type Schengen Visa

 It allows the holder to stay in one country or travel freely in the Schengen area.
 The maximum duration of stay is 90 days within a period of 180 days.
 Schengen visas may be issued for the purpose of tourism, business trips or private visits.
 Visas for stays of more than 90 days or for the purpose of taking up an employment are not covered by the Schengen Regulation.

-• You must book an appointment before lodging the application.
-You can book your appointment to apply for a visa via the e-Konsulat system.
-To apply at a VAC, book an appointment via a VAC website: https://blspolandvisa.com/book_appointment.php
+- You must book an appointment before lodging the application.
+You can apply at a VAC by booking an appointment via VAC website: https://blspolandvisa.com/book_appointment.php

 Contact details